 For example, skydiving (adventure sport) vs base jumping (extreme sport).

-6 Adventure Sports You Can Try in Australia (and world-wide!)
+A List of Adventure Sports You Can Try in Australia (& Overseas)

-Here are 6 of the best adventure sports in Australia.
+Here is a list of the 6 best adventure sports to try in Australia.

 From the stunning scenery of the white-sandy beaches to the lush vineyards of Australia’s wine regions, there are many places to skydive in Australia.